Integrating ILI9341 Display with Touch Functionality on STM32F103RB

 Electronic Stethoscope for Smartphone

-At our lab (Biomedical Physics and Technology Department at University of Dhaka), we have developed a smartphone powered electronic stethoscope system.
-It’s a small low-cost device, requires no battery and can be attached to a smartphone.
-Details are coming…
+At the Biomedical Physics and Technology Department at the University of Dhaka, we have developed a groundbreaking device—a smartphone-powered electronic stethoscope.
+This innovative device is designed to be a small, low-cost solution that requires no battery and can be easily attached to a smartphone.
+The electronic stethoscope is an excellent example of leveraging modern technology to improve healthcare accessibility and efficiency.

 Smartphone powered Electronic Stethoscope System